-The Special Educational Needs Coordinator (SENCO) is responsible for managing and coordinating the support for children with special educational needs, including those who have Education Health and Care (EHC) plans.
+The Special Educational Needs Coordinator (SENCO) is responsible for managing and coordinating the support for children with special educational needs, including those who have Education Health and Care Plans (EHCP).
 The SENCO also provides professional guidance to school staff and works closely with parents and carers and other services that provide for children in the school.

-The SENCO at Chantry is Helen Drake who can be contacted via the school phone number or by email at senco@chantry.e-sussex.sch.uk
+The SENCO at Chantry, Helen Drake, can be contacted via the school phone number or by email at senco@chantry.e-sussex.sch.uk